Colorado Court Records

 Denver, CO 80202

-Alternatively, state residents can obtain the records by calling (720) 904–7480.
+Alternatively, state residents may be able to obtain the records by calling (720) 904–7480.
 Otherwise, use the Voice Case Information System (VCIS) by dialing (866) 222–8029.
 To complete the search using the VCIS system, use

-● the state abbreviation code for Colorado: CO(26) or
+- The state abbreviation code for Colorado: CO(26) or

-● the court code: 22
+- The court code: 22

 Ensure that written requests contain the debtor’s name, case number, requester’s name, and phone number.
 It is also important to provide a stamped envelope that is self-addressed.